MrGrasss/TeleBlitz-BestTelebot/README.md

     - Verification Scraper: This feature uses the title of the channel to scrape the members, this would normally not work with the channel its @.
 Make sure that atleast one of your clients is in this channel through manually verifying if needed.

+    - Phone Scraper: Uses phone_list.txt in phone_scraper folder and saves info from scraped numbers to user_info in the same phone_scraper folder.
+Saves to JSON and Excel.

 ## Groups